plapicola/express-sweater-weather/README.md

 ###### Creating favorites

-The application supports the creating of favorite locations for authenticated users via a `POST` request to the `/api/v1/favorites` endpoint.
+The application supports the creation of favorite locations for authenticated users via a `POST` request to the `/api/v1/favorites` endpoint.
 This request must include an API key and a location in the body.

 ``` HTTP
 POST /api/v1/favorites